-Supreme Court Justices Express Caution About Entering Into Section 230 Debate
+Supreme Court Justices Express Caution About Entering Section 230 Debate

 Justice Brett Kavanaugh pointed to the inclusion of platforms that “pick, choose, analyze or digest content” in the statutory definition of covered entities.
 Claiming that YouTube forfeited Section 230 protections by using recommendation algorithms, Kavanaugh said, “would mean that the very thing that makes the website an interactive computer service also means that it loses the protection of 230.”

-Eric Schnapper, the attorney representing Gonzalez’s family, argued that the provision in question was only applicable to software providers and YouTube did not qualify.
+Eric Schnapper, the attorney representing the plaintiffs, argued that the provision in question was only applicable to software providers and YouTube did not qualify.

 Justices concerned about unintended impacts of weakening Section 230

-Despite Schnapper’s interpretation of the statute’s intention, Kavanaugh maintained his concerns about altering it.
+Despite Schnapper’s interpretation of the statute’s intent, Kavanaugh maintained his concerns about altering it.
 “It seems that you continually want to focus on the precise issue that was going on in 1996, but… to pull back now from the interpretation that’s been in place would create a lot of economic dislocation, would really crash the digital economy,” he said.

 Weakening Section 230 could also open the door to “a world of lawsuits,” Kagan predicted.
 “Really, anytime you have content, you also have these presentational and prioritization choices that can be subject to suit,” she said, pointing to search engines and social media platforms as other services that could be impacted.